 - Members of the European Parliament, whose term of office has ended and who are interested in joining the Association, may apply in writing.
 Their Membership will be approved by the Managing Committee.

-- Persons who were deprived of their mandate or who belong to an association violating basic human rights cannot be members of the Association.
+- Persons who were deprived of their mandate or who belong to an association violating the Charter of Fundamental Rights of the European Union cannot be members of the Association.